lunarmodules/Penlight/docs/penlight.md

 The second parameter is a delimiter, by default spaces. ' ' is understood to mean 'any number of spaces', i.e. '%s+'.
 Any Lua string pattern can be used.

-The third parameter is a _data source_, by default standard input (@see pl.input.create_getter) It assumes that the data source has a `read` method which brings in the next line, i.e. it is a 'file-like' object.
+The third parameter is a _data source_, by default standard input (@see input.create_getter) It assumes that the data source has a `read` method which brings in the next line, i.e. it is a 'file-like' object.
 As a special case, a string will be split into its lines:

     > for x,y in input.fields(2,' ','10 20\n30 40\n') do print(x,y) end
     10      20